 2.)
 Sorrowful Mysteries: Covers “suffered under Pontius Pilate, was crucified, died, and was buried.
 He descended into hell.”
 The scourging and crowning with thorns correspond to “suffered under Pontius Pilate.”
-The carrying of the cross and the death of the cross correspond to “was crucified, died, and was buried.”
+The carrying of the cross and the death on the Cross correspond to “was crucified, died, and was buried.”
 The Agony in the Garden presaged the other events of the Passion.

 Note that the Creed covers Our Lord’s Incarnation and Nativity, then skips ahead to the Passion.
 No articles in the Creed address events in Our Lord’s Public Ministry.